drfloob/tiddlydiff/README.md

 ## system requirements

  * `diff -u ...` and `patch -u ...` commands must be available on your system.

+Tested on debian sid/wheezy with python 2.6.7 and tiddlywiki 2.6.5

 ## assumptions